Getting a New Puppy?

 Let me explain if you don't already know what these places are.

-Puppy farms and mills are factories where pups are bred, and often many different breeds, without any real consideration for the puppies' welfare.
+Puppy farms and mills are factories where pups are bred, and often many other different breeds, without any real consideration for the puppies' welfare.

 These places are simply puppy production lines.